godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 The pivot can also be adjusted *visually*.
 While hovering over the desired pivot point,  press the "v" key to move the pivot there for the selected Sprite.
-There is also tool in the tool bar that has a similar function.
+There is also a tool in the tool bar that has a similar function.

 .. image:: img/tutovec_torso2.gif